Okay, it’s true – splitting wood might not be the most “girly” of activities.

 A safety plate locks the head into the handle to eliminate separation, providing safer operation.

 The Wilton maul also features B.A.S.H.
 Unbreakable handle technology – six rods of molten steel form the core, which is then wrapped in a vulcanized rubber over-mold to create the toughest handle on the market.

 It’s so tough, in fact, that Wilton offers a thousand-dollar break-free warranty for two full years of normal use!

 The thick, tapered shoulder of the handle reduces fatigue by absorbing vibration and prevents overstrike damage, while the no-slip textured grip improves striking accuracy.

 A lanyard hole at the end of the handle can be used to secure the maul to your wrist while striking, or to hang it for storage.

-The B.A.S.H. maul measures approximately 3.75 x 9 x 36 inches and has an 8-pound head with an overall weight of 12 pounds.
-Made in Mexico, it comes with Wilton’s $1,000 no-break warranty for two full years after purchase.
+The B.A.S.H. maul measures approximately 3.75 x 9 x 36 inches and has an eight-pound head with an overall weight of 12 pounds.
+Made in Mexico, it comes with Wilton’s $1,000 no-break warranty valid for two full years after purchase.